andrew/ultimate-awesome/README.md

 - [awesome-blockchain-articles](https://github.com/hylinux1024/awesome-blockchain-articles) - A collection of awesome blockchain articles.
 Good learning resources about blockchain. .
 - [Awesome-LLMs-in-Graph-tasks](https://github.com/yhLeeee/Awesome-LLMs-in-Graph-tasks) - A curated collection of research papers exploring the utilization of LLMs for graph-related tasks.
 - [awesome-windows](https://github.com/0pandadev/awesome-windows) - An awesome & curated list of tools and apps for Windows 10/11.
+- [awesome-cosmos](https://github.com/cosmos/awesome-cosmos) - Collection of Cosmos related resources.
 - [awesome-r-learning-resources](https://github.com/iamericfletcher/awesome-r-learning-resources) - A curated collection of free resources to help deepen your understanding of the R programming language.
 Updated regularly.
 Contributions encouraged via pull request (see contributing.md).
 - [Awesome-GraphRAG](https://github.com/DEEP-PolyU/Awesome-GraphRAG) - GraphRAG-survey: A curated list of resources on graph-based retrieval-augmented generation.
 - [awesome-cloudformation](https://github.com/aws-cloudformation/awesome-cloudformation) - A curated list of resources and projects for working with AWS CloudFormation.
-- [awesome-cosmos](https://github.com/cosmos/awesome-cosmos) - Collection of Cosmos related resources.
 - [awesome-cloudflare](https://github.com/irazasyed/awesome-cloudflare) - ⛅️ Curated list of awesome Cloudflare worker recipes, open-source projects, guides, blogs and other resources.
 - [awesome-project-management](https://github.com/shahedbd/awesome-project-management) - Awesome lists about Project Management interesting and useful topics.
+- [awesome-swarm](https://github.com/BretFisher/awesome-swarm) - All the awesome tools, docs, and training on Docker and Mirantis Swarm Mode (SwarmKit).
 - [awesome-eve](https://github.com/devfleet/awesome-eve) - A list of 3rd party Applications and Tools for the awesome Eve Online MMO.
 - [awesome-entra](https://github.com/merill/awesome-entra) - 😎 Awesome list of all things related to Microsoft Entra.
 - [text_mining_resources](https://github.com/stepthom/text_mining_resources) - Resources for learning about Text Mining and Natural Language Processing.